stripe-archive/developer-office-hours/2020-09-10-checkout-taxes-coupons/README.md

 </script>
 ```

 Above is an example of redirecting to Checkout on the frontend.
-We’re using Stripe.js and first we initialize an instance of the Stripe object using our [publishable key](https://stripe.com/docs/keys), then we call `redirectToCheckout` and pass in the ID of the session we received from the API earlier.
+We’re using Stripe.js and first, we initialize an instance of the Stripe object using our [publishable key](https://stripe.com/docs/keys), then we call `redirectToCheckout` and pass in the ID of the session we received from the API earlier.

 For most cases, this is the only code required on the frontend and is purely for redirecting to that Checkout Session we created on the server.

 ### One time payments with Checkout

-Let’s implement accepting a basic one time payment.
+Let’s implement accepting a basic one-time payment.
 Then we will show how you might choose to implement fulfillment using webhook events.
 Finally, we’ll refactor our implementation to start a subscription to collect recurring payments.

 > 💡**Required: Install the Stripe CLI**
 >
 > To continue, remember to install and link the [Stripe CLI](https://stripe.com/docs/stripe-cli) with a Stripe account.
 >
-> If you’re new to the Stripe CLI or are unfamiliar with command line interfaces in general, we have an [office hours episode](https://www.youtube.com/watch?v=Psq5N5C-FGo) to get up and running.
+> If you’re new to the Stripe CLI or are unfamiliar with command-line interfaces in general, we have an [office hours episode](https://www.youtube.com/watch?v=Psq5N5C-FGo) to get up and running.

 **Launch the Checkout sample**